 Adding additional security measures in the form of motion detectors and security cameras would be similar to adopting EDR.
 Motion detectors and cameras would provide greater visibility into your home, allowing you to monitor all points of entry including your windows, garage, and back door.
 They would alert you to any attempt to gain entry into your home, and even if an intruder succeeded, you would have the means to detect and identify the person.
 You’d also typically have the ability to review recorded footage of the event to determine exactly how the individual got in, what they did or took while in your home, and how to prevent similar events from happening in the future.

 EDR provides similar capabilities for your endpoint devices.
 The vast majority of malicious threats will be detected and blocked from getting into the endpoint at all.
 For the attacks that manage to slip through, EDR monitors and logs all activity so you have total visibility and a complete record of what has occurred on the endpoint.
 This enables you to quickly identify security incidents and determine the remediation steps necessary to contain or remove the threat.

-Former Gartner analyst (and my co-author on the book PCI Compliance) Anton Chuvakin struggled to classify the evolving endpoint protection tools and methods.
+Former Gartner analyst Anton Chuvakin initially classified the evolving endpoint protection tools and methods.
 In 2013, he coined a generic term for tools focused on detecting and investigating suspicious activities and other malicious issues on endpoints: Endpoint Threat Detection and Response (ETDR).
 In 2015, Gartner officially changed the reference to simply Endpoint Detection and Response, or EDR.

 - Detect security incidents